Jbleezy/BO1-Reimagined/README.md

 * No longer affected by explosive damage scaling

 ### Monkeys (Ascension)
+* Health is now a fixed amount each monkey round (previously was based on what round you were on)
+* 1st monkey round health: 150
+* 2nd monkey round health: 400
+* 3rd monkey round health: 800
+* 4th monkey round health: 1200
+* 5th monkey round health: 1600
-* Decreased max health to 1600
+* Decreased maximum health to 1600
 * Increased damage done to perks by 5x
 * No longer deal 10x damage when a player is near the perk
 * Fixed a bug where perks would be lost on monkey rounds when they shouldn't be